oliverschmidt/a2pico/README.md

 The introduction of the Raspberry Pi Pico 2 in 2024 brought true 5V tolerance, thus eliminating the need for the _A2Pico's_ transceivers.
 However, the _A2Pico_ also uses these transceivers to multiplex address and data lines onto the same GPIOs.

 To take advantage of the 5V tolerance and truly eliminate the transceivers, the multiplexing of address and data lines also had to be removed.
 Without this multiplexing, however, there is a critical shortage of GPIOs.
-Therefore, the _A2Pico2Lite_ does __not__ have an SD card slot.
+Therefore, the _A2Pico2Lite_ does __not__ have a Micro SD Card slot.
 Hence the _Lite_ in its name.

 In addition to the transceivers, the _A2Pico2Lite_ also eliminates the _A2Pico's_ AND gate.
 Therefore, it requires no ICs at all (apart from those on the Pico 2 module).
 This allows for the simplest possible DIY TH variant.